-Regulatory Background - Incurred Claims and Quality Improvement Activities
+Regulatory Background-Incurred Claims and Quality Improvement Activities

-Federal regulations define the term "incurred claims," which is a component of the numerator for determining MLR.2 These regulations also permit activities that improve health care quality to be counted as "medical loss" for purposes of calculating MLR.
-The MLR regulations specify that QIAs must be designed to do the following:
+Federal regulations define incurred claims, which is a component of the numerator for determining MLR.
+These regulations also permit activities that improve health care quality to be counted as medical loss for purposes of calculating MLR.

+The MLR regulations specify that QIAs must be designed to:

-- Improve health quality. - Increase the likelihood of desired health outcomes in ways that are capable of being objectively measured and of producing verifiable results and achievements. - Be directed toward individual enrollees or incurred for the benefit of specified segments of enrollees or provide health improvements to the population beyond those enrolled in coverage as long as no additional costs are incurred due to the non-enrollees. - Be grounded in evidence-based medicine, widely accepted best clinical practice, or criteria issued by recognized professional medical associations, accreditation bodies, government agencies, or other nationally recognized health care quality organizations.3
+- Improve health quality. - Increase the likelihood of desired health outcomes in ways that are capable of being objectively measured and of producing verifiable results and achievements. - Be directed toward individual enrollees or incurred for the benefit of specified segments of enrollees or provide health improvements to the population beyond those enrolled in coverage, as long as no additional costs are incurred due to the non-enrollees. - Be grounded in evidence-based medicine, widely accepted best clinical practice, or criteria issued by recognized professional medical associations, accreditation bodies, government agencies, or other nationally recognized health care quality organizations.1

-In addition, the activities must be primarily designed to do the following:
+In addition, the activities must be primarily designed to:

-- Improve health outcomes including increasing the likelihood of desired outcomes compared to a baseline and reduce health disparities among specified populations. - Prevent hospital readmissions through a comprehensive program for hospital discharge. - Improve patient safety, reduce medical errors, and lower infection and mortality rates. - Implement, promote, and increase wellness and health activities.4
+- Improve health outcomes including increasing the likelihood of desired outcomes compared to a baseline and reduce health disparities among specified populations. - Prevent hospital readmissions through a comprehensive program for hospital discharge. - Improve patient safety, reduce medical errors, and lower infection and mortality rates. - Implement, promote, and increase wellness and health activities.2